codela-k12/single-page-navigation/README.md

 2. Find this project folder in your downloads and move it to a secure place on your local computer.
 You'll return to this project folder to manage your scripts, images, and other assets.

 3. Download and/or open a code editor.
 We recommend [Phoenix Code](https://phcode.dev) which runs on a browser or [download](https://phcode.io/#/home) a desktop version.
-See more information on code editors below.
+See more information on code editors below (including video tutorials!)

 4. Use the code editor to open the index.html document.
 Read through the code comments embedded in the index.html document.
 Here, you'll find all the information you need to work with code!